 Depending on the level of economic development, a country may seek to achieve one or a combination of objectives.
 Given the strong association between a country's income and the way it handles wastewater as presented in Chapter 2, low-income countries are likely to put the highest priority on minimizing the risk to public health while improving the livelihoods of urban agriculturalists.
-High-income countries, on the other hand, are more likely to emphasize environmental risk reduction and, especially when they are water-stressed or water scarce, a fuller integration of wastewater into their water resources management system (for more details, see Table 6.1).
+High-income countries, on the other hand, are more likely to emphasize environmental risk reduction and, especially when they are water-stressed or water scarce, a fuller integration of wastewater into their water resources management system.